ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 pay down that debt on a consistent basis over an extended period of time (monthly payments).

- e same happens with technology debt.
+The same happens with technology debt.
 Your startup may accumulate

 it deliberately as part of a conscious tradeoff, and part of that tradeoff is establishing a realistic plan for paying it down.
 You should apply the same kind of logic you would to pay down financial debt to addressing your tech - nical debt: either pay it off upfront because you have extra resources (and